There have been several themes I’ve explored on the blog lately that are the foundations of my latest presentations:

 It is, but not yet.

 For there is that transition time between the old world and the new.

 But, if you look at the new world visionary financial services providers – Moven, Simple, Gobank, Bluebird, Fidor, Jibun et al – they are all pushing the envelope of being vaults for

 secure data.
 Their premise is that the leverage of data and the knowledge they can gather from your data, allows these firms to improve the value you receive from your shared electronic relationship.

 It’s context, proximity, location-based proactive servicing of data value that these banks offer, and that is how they will flourish and grow.

-Meantime, you have new models of finance emerging – Zopa, Friendsurance, eToro and more – that will change the game again, as we see new niche opportunities emerging for
+Meantime, you have – Zopa, Friendsurance, eToro and more – that will change the game again, as we see new niche opportunities emerging for

 managing data value exchange.